ahdghasemi/ahdghasemi.github.io/_news/announcement_Dec25_Neurips.md

 related_posts: false
 ---

-Our paper, *CGES: Confidence-Guided Early Stopping for Efficient and Accurate Self-Consistency*, was accepted to Efficient Reasoning @ NeurIPS 2025 as a Spotlight.
+Our paper, *CGES: Confidence-Guided Early Stopping for Efficient and Accurate Self-Consistency*, was accepted as a Spotlight paper at the Efficient Reasoning Workshop @ NeurIPS 2025.
 [Read the paper](https://arxiv.org/pdf/2511.02603) :sparkles: